Estimating failure probabilities

 Here and in what follows, for functions $h_1$, $h_2$ which are defined on subsets of the reals, we define a function $h$ on a subset of $\R^2$ by $h(x_1,x_2):=(h_1(x_1),h_2(x_2))$.
-The so-called exponent measure $\nu$ describes the asymptotic dependence structure between extreme observations $X$ and $Y$.
+The so-called exponent measure $\nu$ describes the asymptotic dependence structure between extreme observations $X$ and~$Y$.
 Its homogeneity property

 which holds for all Borel sets $B\subset[0,\infty)^2$ and all $t>0$, will be pivotal for the construction of our estimator of the failure probability.
-(Seen from a different angle, we assume an approximate scaling law for the joint distribution of $U^\leftarrow (X,Y)$; cf.\ Anderson (1994).)
-Further details about the extreme value assumptions can be found in de Haan and Ferreira (2006), Sections 1.2 and 6.1, or Beirlant et al.\ (2004), Chapters 2 and 8.
+(Seen from a different angle, we assume an approximate scaling law for the joint distribution of $U^\leftarrow(X,Y)$; cf. Anderson \cite{a94}.)
+In addition, we need certain smoothness assumptions to ensure that $\nu$ does not have mass on the coordinate axes and not too much mass in their neighborhoods (cf. condition (D2) in Section~\ref{sec2.2}).
+Further details about the extreme value assumptions can be found in de Haan and Ferreira \cite{hf06}, Sections~1.2 and 6.1, or Beirlant \textit{et al}. \cite{bgstwf04}, Chapters 2~and~8.\looseness=1